MineKing9534/DiscordToolKit/Readme.md

 ```

 This menu will paginate 100 entries on 10 pages: ![](assets/paginate2.gif)

+> [!NOTE]
+> Because a page select already shows 5 buttons, the `pageSelector` will already wrap them in an action row, so you can add it to a menu directly.

 ### Text Builders
 discordToolKit provides a functional style message builder that allows you to create markdown formatted messages in a functional style.
 For example: